Gardening Knee Pad Tutorial

 And...
 I didn’t buy anything to make this, not even filling!
 I decided to use fabric scraps.
 Do you also find it difficult to throw away fabric scraps?
 It brings me joy when I can reuse and repurpose items and make beautiful and useful things without spending much money.

-For this knee pad I used 2 different fabric types.
+For this knee pad I used two different fabric types.
 I chose vinyl for the bottom because it’s easy to wipe clean.
 For the top of the pad, I used a soft sweater fabric from my stash that matched the flowered vinyl.
 You can choose whatever fabric you want as long as it is a bit sturdy and easily washable.

 Once you know the principle of how to make this knee pad, it's very easy to change the size.
 The measurements in this tutorial give you a pad of approximately 19 x 8 inch.